Rio Ronuro Ecological Station: Environment

 The ESEC would be in the proposed South Amazon Ecotones Ecological Corridor.

 38% of the ESEC is covered by pioneer formations and 62% by mature forest, including open submontane Amazon rainforest in the north, seasonal semi-deciduous Cerrado forest in the south and the contact zone between these biomes.
 Species found in the unit include giant otter (Pteronura brasiliensis), black caiman (Melanosuchus niger), maned wolf (Chrysocyon brachyurus), cougar (Puma concolor), jaguar (Panthera onca), giant anteater (Myrmecophaga tridactyla) and giant armadillo (Priodontes maximus).

-Rare endemic fauna include catitas (marmosa species) and sauiás (proechimys species).
+Rare endemic fauna includes catitas (marmosa species) and sauiás (proechimys species).

 Challenges

 The unit is threatened by illegal logging, land clearance for agriculture, indiscriminate hunting and fires.

 As of 2002 15% of the unit had been deforested.
 By 2005 that had risen to 20%.
 A 2014 study of ten protected areas in Mato Grosso, Rondônia and Pará whose size had been reduced since creation, including the Rio Ronuro Ecological Station, concluded that the reduction in area had caused the deforestation process to accelerate.